hashicorp/terraform-provider-tfe/website/docs/r/variable.html.markdown

 Terraform will only change the value for a sensitive variable if you change `value` in the configuration, so that it no longer matches the last known value in the state.

+-> **Note:** Write-Only argument `value_wo` is available to use in place of `value`.
+Write-Only arguments are supported in HashiCorp Terraform 1.11.0 and later.
+[Learn more](https://developer.hashicorp.com/terraform/language/v1.11.x/resources/ephemeral#write-only-arguments).

 ## Attributes Reference